Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 ---
 Závěr

 There is no other app that does this.
-By recognizing only user-owned obejcts we enable the visually impaired to recognize everyday objects with the same ease as sighted people.
+By recognizing only user-owned objects we enable the visually impaired to recognize everyday objects with the same ease as sighted people.